ericklein/air_quality/readme.md

 	- D3 RESET
 	- D4 INTERRUPT
 	- D10 CHIP SELECT
-- DHT sensor
-	- Connect pin 1 (on the left) of DHT22 to +5V or 3.3v depending on board
-	- Connect pin 2 of the sensor to whatever your DHTPIN is
-	- Connect pin 4 (on the right) of the sensor to GROUND
-	- Connect a 10K resistor from pin 2 (data) to pin 1 (power) of the sensor
-- Featherwing OLED
+- Featherwing OLED, AHT sensor
 	- SDA to SDA
 	- SCL to SCL

 ### Error codes
 - FATAL
 	- Always throws a DEBUG message and blinks built-in LED at (error code x 1 second) intervals
-	- ERR 01: Can not connect to MQTT broker.
-Device must be restarted unless SDLOG enabled.
+	- ERR 01: Can not connect to temp/humidity sensor
 	- ERR 02: Can not connect to Ethernet.
 Device must be restarted to proceed unless SDLOG enabled.
-	- ERR 03: FATAL - Can not connect to WiFi.
+	- ERR 03: Can not connect to WiFi.
 Device must be restarted to proceed unless SDLOG enabled.
 - CAUTION
-	- Always throws a DEBUG message
-	- ERR 05: Can not connect to SGP30 CO2 sensor at startup.
-No CO2 readings will be logged.
+	- ERR 10: Can not connect to MQTT broker

 ### to change hardware build target
-- change DHT pin
+- change #defines in air_quality.ino
-- change #defines
+- change appropriates values in secrets.h

 ### Information Sources
 - SD card